starchildluke/centiskorch/src/content/nicknames/ariados.md

 Name-wise, it could be a mix of Ariadne, a princess from Greek mythology, which lead to terms like arachnid (the Latin for spider), and _maybe_ dos for two because it was the second Pokémon in its evolutionary line and it has two stinger thingies on its back?
 It could also derive from the Japanese <span lang="ja">脅す</span> (odosu) meaning "to threaten".

-(**Please note**: *some nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
-I usually prompt it to give me two lots of lists and I prune them.
-Most of them don't make the cut and I'll always note if they were from an LLM.
-If I have used an LLM for a nickname, I will mark it with an asterisk in brackets.*)

 ## Nicknames

+My methodology for nicknames is as follows:

-I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I may use generative AI for inspiration.
+I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
+* I'll usually list my inspiration for a nickname so you know where they came from

+With all that said, let's look at those Ariados nicknames!

 ### S-Tier